srkadia/Pass-Gen/README.md

 ![ps](https://user-images.githubusercontent.com/66236388/86203103-a4d00f80-bb53-11ea-97cf-c7cfb99e7917.png)

-## About p-gen tool :
+## About pass-gen tool :

-p-gen tool is an python based script which create/generate randrom passwords in fraction of seconds.
+pass-gen tool is an python based script which create/generate randrom passwords in fraction of seconds.
 This tool works on both rooted Android device and Non-rooted Android device.

 ### Credits :
 N17r0 aka Noob-Hackers